SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

 - **%leaderboard**
     - Info: **Moderator only.** Gets you the Top 10 rated players of our ranked matchmaking system.

-- **%listmacros**
-    - Info: Lists out all registered macro commands.
-    - Aliases: listmacro, macros, macro

 - **%listrole** `<role>`
     - Info: Lists out every Member with a certain role.
 The bot first tries to use the Role ID or Role mention, after that it searches for the closest match for the role name.
     - Example: `%listrole first class`
     - Aliases: listroles

 - **%`<macro>`**
-    - Info: Invokes the macro command, list them all with `%listmacros`.
+    - Info: Invokes the macro command, list them all with `%macros`.
     - Example: `%test`

+- **%macro** `<macro: Optional>`
+    - Info: Gives you information about a specific macro, or if you do not specify a macro it will list out all registered macro commands.
+    - Aliases: listmacro, macros, macrostats

 - **%mains** `<main1, main2,..: Optional>`
     - Info: Updates your mains listed on your profile.
 Up to 7 characters, separate them by commas.
 Accepts names, commonly used nicknames and the Fighter Numbers.
 Leave the field blank or input invalid characters to delete the characters.